microsoft/AcademicContent/Labs/Content in draft/Blockchain (Rate My Professor)/Blockchain on Azure.md

 1. For safety, you are required to type in the resource group's name.
 (Once deleted, a resource group cannot be recovered.)
 Type the name of the resource group.
 Then click the **Delete** button to remove all traces of this lab from your Azure subscription.

-After a few minutes, the blockchain and all of the associated resources will be deleted.
-Billing stops when you click the **Delete** button, so you're not charged for the time required to delete the resources.
+After a few minutes, the network and all of the associated resources will be deleted.
+Billing stops when you click **Delete**, so you're not charged for the time required to delete the resources.
 Similarly, billing doesn't start until the resources are fully and successfully deployed.

 <a name="Summary"></a>
 ## Summary ##